The following information will help you get a better idea of the Motley Zoo adoption process- which is similar to most foster based rescues.

 I applied with a different shelter, can I use that application?

 An application for a different rescue or shelter, unfortunately will not work for ours.
-Like banks, each are very different organizations with different rules, etc and you cannot apply for a loan at one bank and expect it to work at another.

 How long does the adoption process take?